aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to POTM within C++ Applications" h2="Convert PS to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PS to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PS to POTM?</h2>

+If you are a C++ developer, you may need to integrate the feature of PS to POTM conversion inside your C++ applications.
+PS (PostScript) is a page description language used for printing documents, while POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used to save presentations in Microsoft PowerPoint.
+Converting PS to POTM can help you to create presentations with macros and other features that are not available in PS.

+<h2>How Aspose.Total Helps for PS to POTM Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that can help you to convert PS to POTM in two simple steps.
+First, you can use Aspose.PDF for C++ to export PS to PPTX.
+Aspose.PDF for C++ is a powerful PDF manipulation API that can help you to convert PDF documents to other file formats, including PPTX.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to POTM.
+Aspose.Slides for C++ is a powerful presentation manipulation API that can help you to convert presentations to other file formats, including POTM.
+Both APIs come under the Aspose.Total for C++ package, which is a comprehensive suite of APIs that can help you to manipulate documents, presentations, and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}